machine-detonation/F7DAA0/README.md

 I make a ton of (un)funny puns/jokes on purpose

 I quite literally have like no socials so if you want to send me something then figure out a way to get it to me

+I do get upset every easily so just watch what you say around me okay thanks

 ### other